Alexander Samuel Salley Letters - Accession 45 - M20 (30)

 The Alexander Samuel Salley Letters were transferred from Dacus Library's Reference Department to The Archives on January 29,1975.

-King's Mountain, South Carolina Songs, Nancy Campbell, North Carolina-South Carolina Boundary
+King's Mountain, South Carolina Songs, Nancy G. Campbell, North Carolina-South Carolina Boundary

 For information concerning copyright please contact the Louise Pettus Archives and Special Collections at Winthrop University.